Prepare for the Fair

 - Once you’ve selected organizations to target, research basic information like: the size of the organization, general history, mission, product(s), target market(s), policies, and competitors.
 This will make it easier for you to talk to (and impress) representatives from these organizations.

-- The company’s website and annual report (often available online)
+- The organization’s website, their LinkedIn page, glassdoor.com, google news search, and annual report (often available online).

 - Class (first year, sophomore, junior, senior)